 A single dental x-ray would cost between $28-38.
 Four check-up or bitewing x-rays may cost between $60-80, and a full mouth series (18 x-rays) or panoramic x-ray would cost between $100-200.
 If it’s a new practice or mature one that is trying to build or rebuild its patient base, often the x-rays will bundled with an examination that ends up costing the patient virtually nothing.
 Most dental insurance covers x-rays at 100%.
 It is usually considered a diagnostic or preventive service.

 If you are a new patient, the dentist should recommend x-rays to determine the present status of your oral health and to help identify changes that may occur later.
 They give your dentist a baseline of your present condition.
 A new set of x-rays may be needed to help your dentist detect any new cavities, determine the status of your gum health or evaluate the growth and development of your teeth.
-If a previous dentist has any radiographs of you, your new dentist may ask you for copies of them.
+If a previous dentist has any radiographs of you, our dentist may ask you for copies of them.

 We take four bitewings (which show us in between the back teeth to check for cavities).

 Sometimes we take a full series of images (18 images or so…which show us cavities plus also shows us bone levels and nerve health).

 A panoramic image is a single image of the entire upper and lower arch.
 This requires a different machine and can cost $125-175 or more.
 It shows the entire mouth on one image.

 Many diseases of the oral cavity (which includes the teeth and surrounding tissues and bone) cannot be seen when the dentist examines your mouth.